 How Can You Protect Yourself from These Types of Damaging Chemicals?

 The best way to protect your family is to look for mattresses that promise something better.
-For instance, look for mattresses that have obtained certifications for purity in their ingredients, such as mattresses that contain OEKO-TEX Certified Latex and Global Organic Textile Standard Certified Organic Cotton, like the Latex for Less Mattress.
+For instance, look for mattresses that have obtained certifications for purity in their ingredients, such as mattresses that contain OEKO-TEX Certified Latex and Global Organic Textile Standard Certified Organic Cotton, like the Latex For Less latex mattress.

 These certifications are awarded by independent certifying agencies that are well respected around the world for their rigid standards.
 Mattresses that meet these standards have gone through extensive testing and supply chain investigations down to the raw materials used to make the mattresses, to ensure they do not contain a host of potentially harmful chemicals, dyes, phthalates, heavy metals, etc.